 - 1) Heading of the Part: Compassionate Use of Medical Cannabis Patient Registry - 2) Code Citation: 77 Ill.
 Adm.
-Code 946

-3) Section Numbers: Emergency Action:

-946.10 Amendment

-946.20 Amendment

-946.30 Amendment

-946.200 Amendment

-946.201 New Section

-946.205 Amendment

-946.210 Amendment

-946.220 Amendment

-946.230 Amendment

-946.260 Amendment

-946.280 Amendment

-946.310 Amendment

-946.410 Amendment

-946.500 Amendment

-- 4) Statutory Authority: Implementing and authorized by the Compassionate Use of Medical Cannabis Pilot Program Act [410 ILCS 130]. - 5) Effective Date of Amendment: - 6) If this emergency rulemaking is to expire before the end of the 150-day period, please specify the date on which it is to expire: This emergency rulemaking will not expire before the end of the 150-day period. - 7) Date filed with the Index Department: - 8) A copy of the adopted amendment, including any material incorporated by reference, is on file in the agency's principal office and is available for public inspection. - 9) Reason for Emergency: The Department is adopting these emergency amendments to expand and clarify the eligibility of persons under 18 years of age for participation in the Compassionate Use of Medical Cannabis Pilot Program.
-The amendments are necessary to aid the Department in approving registration identification cards for qualifying patients under 18 years of age to access medical cannabis-infused food products for treating or alleviating symptoms associated with one or more debilitating conditions in accordance with amendments to the Act.
+Code 946 - 3) Section Numbers: Emergency Actions: 946.10 Amendment 946.25 New Section 946.30 Amendment 946.35 New Section 946.60 Amendment 946.200 Amendment 946.201 Amendment 946.205 Amendment 946.210 Amendment 946.220 Amendment 946.240 Amendment 946.290 Amendment 946.300 Amendment 946.310 Amendment 946.315 New Section 946.500 Amendment - 4) Statutory Authority: Implementing and authorized by the Compassionate Use of Medical Cannabis Pilot Program Act [410 ILCS 130]. - 5) Effective Date of Amendments: - 6) If this emergency rulemaking is to expire before the end of the 150-day period, please specify the date on which it is to expire: This emergency rulemaking will not expire before the end of the 150-day period. - 7) Date filed with the Index Department: - 8) A copy of the adopted amendments, including any material incorporated by reference, is on file in the agency's principal office and is available for public inspection. - 9) Reason for Emergency: The Department is adopting these emergency amendments to implement P.A.
+099-0519, effective June 30, 2016, which requires the adoption of emergency rules within 30 days of the effective date of the Act to expand and clarify the eligibility requirements and conditions for which medical cannabis may be used by persons who are diagnosed with various debilitating conditions or are terminally ill for the purpose of participation in the Compassionate Use of Medical Cannabis Pilot

+Program.
+The amendments are necessary to aid the Department in approving registration identification cards for qualifying patients to assure access to medical cannabis-infused food products for treating or alleviating symptoms associated with one or more debilitating conditions.

 Section 5-45 of the Illinois Administrative Procedure Act (IAPA) defines "emergency" as "the existence of any situation that any agency finds reasonably constitutes a threat to the public interest, safety, or welfare."
-The situation that requires this emergency rulemaking constitutes an "emergency" because without this rulemaking, persons under age 18 years of age will not be able to apply for a Medical Cannabis Registration Card, which will provide them access to potentially lifesaving therapy through the use of medical cannabis-infused food products.
-Immediate adoption of these emergency rules will ensure that the Department is able to approve medical cannabis registration cards for persons under age 18 with debilitating conditions, such as seizure disorders, and provide access to these products.
-Medical cannabis can be used to treat debilitating epilepsy and other seizure disorders by dramatically reducing seizure activity in children.
-It is the intent of the Compassionate Use of Medical Cannabis Program to ensure access for persons with debilitating conditions to products that allow them to manage the suffering caused by their condition.
+The situation that requires this emergency rulemaking constitutes an "emergency" because without this rulemaking persons who are diagnosed with Post-Traumatic Stress Syndrome (PTSD) or with a terminal illness will not be able to apply for a Medical Cannabis Registry Identification Card to access to potentially life-sustaining therapy through the use of medical cannabis products.
+Immediate adoption of these emergency rules will ensure that the Department is able to approve medical cannabis registration cards for these conditions.

-- 10) A Complete Description of the Subjects and Issues Involved: This rulemaking sets forth the requirements for qualifying patients under 18 years of age to participate in the Department's Compassionate Use of Medical Cannabis Patient Registry Program, which is designed to ensure access to medical cannabis to qualifying patients with specific debilitating medical conditions who apply for and are approved for a registry identification card. - 11) Are there any Proposed amendments to this Part pending?
-No - 12) Statement of Statewide Policy Objectives: This rulemaking will not create or expand a State Mandate. - 13) Information and questions regarding this amendment shall be directed to:
+- 10) A Complete Description of the Subjects and Issues Involved: This rulemaking implements P.A.
+99-0519, effective June 30, 2016, to set forth the requirements for qualifying patients to participate in the Department's Compassionate Use of Medical Cannabis Patient Registry Program.
+The amendments provide for additional debilitating conditions; add an eligibility category for persons diagnosed with a terminal illness; make changes in the physician written certification; change fees to correspond with the lengthened time frame for a valid registry identification card; add requirements for increasing the adequate supply of medical cannabis and make other changes. - 11) Are there any Proposed amendments to this Part pending?
+Yes - 12) Statement of Statewide Policy Objectives: This rulemaking will not create or expand a State Mandate. - 13) Information and questions regarding this amendment shall be directed to:

-Susan Meister

-Administrative Rules Coordinator

-Division of Legal Services

-Department of Public Health

-535 W. Jefferson St., 5th Floor

-Springfield, Illinois 62761
+Elizabeth Paton Assistant General Counsel Division of Legal Services Department of Public Health 535 W. Jefferson St., 5th Floor Springfield, Illinois 62761